Thought Leadership • August 29, 2025

 Filing Requirements for Form F-1

 A foreign private issuer must complete an F-1 the first time they wish to sell securities on a US exchange.
 The issuer does not need to file the F-1 for subsequent offerings.
+Form F-1 is typically for initial public offerings, not all first sales.

 Certain types of securities should not be reported on an F-1.
 These include asset-backed securities.
 Foreign private issuers uncertain if their securities need to be reported on an F-1 should consult the general instructions section of the form and may wish to seek counsel before filing their forms.

 There are a few common mistakes to note when it comes to the F-1 filing.
 Typical errors are neglecting to complete the form in English and forgetting attachments that include English translations.
 Omitting the translations would result in an incomplete filing.
+In other cases, filers neglect to follow proper SEC EDGAR formatting and submission procedures.

 Another mistake is not submitting correlated forms.
 For example, if the securities listed on a form F-1 are part of a roll-up transaction, issuers may be required to additionally submit a Form F-4 to the SEC.

-For companies that wish to be listed on US exchanges, Form F-1 is an important gateway.
-Accordingly, entities should make sure to take their time preparing and formatting the F-1 filing, making sure that everything is accurate and up to date.
-Doing so will streamline the SEC review process.
 For those considering filing Form F-1, DFIN's SEC filing software makes it easy to file accurate, up-to-date disclosures such as the F-1.
 DFIN's software keeps up with regulatory changes, includes verification and health-checks to avoid common mistakes and securely transmits data electronically to the SEC for added peace of mind.
-Discover why companies prefer DFIN.
+Discover why companies trust DFIN to assist them in gaining investor trust and improve governance.